asynkayo/rm8/DEVICES.md

 ```

 - in Desktop-mode, open steam add non-steam game for `/home/deck/M8/rm8` and set working-dir to `/home/deck/M8`
-- In controller-configuration (under steam-button menu when it's running) choose the `rm8` community-profile I (konsumer) made.
+- In controller-configuration, choose the `rm8` community-profile I (konsumer) made.